gvikei/CS373-Endangered-Animals/front-end/README.md

 - Install the dependencies with `npm install`
 - Run tests `npm test`
-- Run tests in watch mode `npm run tdd`
-- Run the docs site in development mode with `npm run docs`.
+- Run the site in development mode with `npm run docs`.
 This will watch for file changes as you work.
 Simply refresh the page to see the updates.
 - Build with `npm run build`